Pat Robertson controversies: Criticism of Robertson's faith healing

 In the 1970s and 1980s, Robertson was a faith healer.
 James Randi devoted a chapter of his book The Faith Healers to criticizing Robertson's faith healing.
 Randi commented that "in 1986, soon after the full importance of the AIDS epidemic began to become evident, Robertson was attempting to cure it by proclaiming people cured after prayer."
 Randi also observed, "Gerry Straub, a former associate of Pat Robertson and his television producer, pointed out in his book Salvation for Sale the astonishing fact that God seemed to time miracles to conform with standard television format," and "God would stop speaking to Pat and stop healing exactly in time with the theme music."
 Randi explained that "in 1979, it appeared to Robertson's staff that their boss had been taking lessons from Oral Roberts" and "proposed to film the Second Coming!".
 The project was eventually publicly dropped, but "budget allocations [CBN] are made for their development."

 Efficacy of Robertson's prayers

 Robertson prayed to God to steer hurricanes away from his company's Virginia Beach, Virginia headquarters.
 He credited his prayers for steering the course of Hurricane Gloria in 1985.
 The storm instead hit the Mid-Atlantic states and New England, causing $900 million in damage and eight deaths.
+In 2018, he prayed that Hurricane Florence would stay away from the east coast region.